Learn of Christ

 Genesis 22:9-12

 Abraham builds the altar.
 He arranges the wood.
 He binds Isaac.
 He does everything that would be required of him.
 The narrative gives no hint of hesitation or last-minute resistance.
 He is not waiting for God to stop him; he is prepared to complete the act.
-The depth of faith here is not faith that God will rescue you.
-It is faith that carries out what God has asked, trusting Him even past the point where trust feels safe.
+The depth of faith here is faith that carries out what God has asked, trusting Him even past the point where trust feels safe.

 Abraham stretches out his hand and takes the knife.
 This is the moment.
 Every word before this has been leading here.
 The chapter does not tell us that Isaac struggles, or that Abraham is shaking, or that he is weeping.
 It simply reports the fact: he raises the knife.
 The text does not sensationalize the moment because the moment has already done its work.
-Abraham has proven, not by saying something, but by doing something, where his trust lies.
+Abraham has proven, by doing something, where his trust lies.

-The angel says: "Now I know that thou fearest God."
-Not "now you have decided to obey" or "now you have said you would trust."
-But "now I know"-because you have walked all the way to the edge.
-The trial is not about whether Abraham had good intentions.
-It is about whether, when the moment came and obedience cost everything, he obeyed.
+The angel says: "Now I know that thou fearest God"-because you have walked all the way to the edge.
+The trial is about whether, when the moment came and obedience cost everything, he obeyed.
 God does not stop him because He never wanted the sacrifice.
 He stops him because He wanted the heart-the whole heart, the surrendered heart, the heart that walks toward the mountain with the knife in its hand.

 Christ Connection - The Angel's Intervention